oeggy03/tp/docs/UserGuide.md

 **Example**
 * `find p n/John t/friend`: Updates the list of persons by listing only those who match the specified name or tag
 * After the command is run, the output in the Ui should be similar to the one shown here.
-Only the people matching the specified name or tag will be listed, as highlighted in red:
+Only the persons matching the specified name or tag will be listed, as highlighted in red:
 ![find person all params](images/findPersonByNameAndTag.png)

 [Back to Table of Contents](#table-of-contents)

-### Finding a company by name or tag: `find c`
+#### Finding a company by name or tag: `find c`

 Find a company you are interested in in your contacts quickly by searching for them by its name or using a tag you have assigned to it.